jimmykallhagen/Nordix/non-purpose-operating-system.md

 He encouraged me to contribute to other already existing "All Purpose Operating Systems" instead of Nordix.**

 ### This created some doubts in my mind
-* I chose to follow my role model, the way I see him.
+* I chose to follow my role model, the way I see him. "_The man who saw the limitations of licenses and went his own way"_
 * That's why I chose to create the first "Non Purpose Operating System"

 > **"People said I should accept the world.
 Bullshit!
 I don't accept the world."**<br>